Make time for a spot of people-watching in Southbank, with the city skyline twinkling across the river, and the vista will pay you back in good vibes.

 A community hub

-Ten years ago, we converted the heritage-listed site of the former JH Boyd Girls’ High School into the Boyd Hub, hosting the Southbank Library and integrated family services, a community centre, and creative spaces as well as Boyd Park.
+A decade ago, we converted the heritage-listed site of the former JH Boyd Girls’ High School into the Boyd Community Hub, hosting the Southbank Library and integrated family services, a community centre, and creative spaces as well as Boyd Park.

-Boyd hosts maternal and child health services, immunisations, family support and counselling, drop-in sessions for families, parenting education and playgroups.
-Over the past 10 years:
+Boyd Community Hub features maternal and child health services, offers immunisations, family support and counselling, drop-in sessions for families, as well as parenting education and playgroups.

 Clean, green and more open spaces